MateoLa/spree_sku/README.md

 Developed by VeroLa Srl.

 ## Usage
 If you don't modify spree use this gem directly.
-In case you overrides the new action for any product or variant controller, assign the sku to your object by: "@object.sku = generate_sku" (ex. "@variant.sku = generate_sku") in the new action of the controller you are overriding.
+In case you overrides the new action for any product or variant controller, add "include SpreeSku::SkuGeneratorHelper" and assign the sku to your object by: "@object.sku = generate_sku" (ex. "@variant.sku = generate_sku") in the new action of the controller you are overriding.

 ## Installation
 In order to use this gem you need to install spree first.